qmk/qmk_firmware/docs/newbs_getting_started.md

     qmk setup

-In most situations you will want to answer Yes to all of the prompts.
+In most situations you will want to answer `y` to all of the prompts.

 ### ** macOS **